Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 - Even with

-readOnly = true, a transaction is still started (it’s not No Transaction) - Modifying an entity will be silently ignored without throwing an exception (be careful)
+readOnly = true, a transaction is still started — it’s not “no transaction” - Modifying an entity is silently ignored without throwing an exception (be careful)

 - If OSIV is enabled, lazy loading still works